AUGUST 16, SATURDAY, Meet 9:45 a.m.

 This outfitter does not have canoes to rent.

 However, Dan Frederick’s daughter, Aree, currently has canoes which she is offering to rent to people who want to canoe on this trip and who do not have their own canoes.
 The charge for renting a canoe from Aree is $40 per boat.
 Southeastern Outings will pay the $10 per boat shuttle service fee for people renting canoes from Aree.
-Again, please notify Dan Frederick, southeasternoutings@gmail.com or phone 205/631-4680 BEFORE July 26 to request a rental canoe if that is what you want.
+Again, please notify Dan Frederick, southeasternoutings@gmail.com or phone 205/631-4680 BEFORE August 23 to request a rental canoe if that is what you want.
 We will do our best to fulfill your request.

 Rental fees include paddles, life jackets and shuttle service.
-If you rent a boat from this outfitter, the outfitter will shuttle you and your rented boat from the outfitter’s office to the put in so you will never need to transport your rented boat at all.
+If you rent a kayak from this outfitter, the outfitter will shuttle you and your rented boat from the outfitter’s office to the put in so you will never need to transport your rented boat at all.
 You may bring your own canoe or kayak on this trip, but you must pay the outfitter a fee to shuttle your privately-owned boat used on this outing.

 When we arrive at the outfitter’s, you will sign a waiver, pay your shuttle or boat rental fee, and use the restrooms.
 Then the outfitter will transport all our people and our boats, both rented and owned, to the put in.
 We will then paddle down the river to the take out, stopping as often as we want to.
 We will take out at the outfitter’s place where our cars are.